Dozens missing in landslides as Megi hits China

 One landslide happened about 5 p.m. local time (5 a.m.
-ET) in Suncun village in Suichang County.
+ET) in Sucun village in Suichang County.
 Twenty-six residents are missing, Xinhua reported.

 Another landslide took place in Baofeng village in Wencheng County.
 Six people went missing when a landslide buried their homes, Xinhua said.